l4rm4nd/Obsidian-Gitsync-Perlite/README.md

 # Obsidian-Gitsync-Perlite

-Docker container to continously sync Obsidian markdown notes from a GitHub repository and publish it for the webs.
+Docker container to continuously sync Obsidian markdown notes from a GitHub repository and publish it for the webs.

 # Usage